System Design Space

 Focus: Operational resilience

-Outcome: Regular key-compromise drills and measurable crypto-layer reliability SLOs.
+Outcome: Regular key-compromise drills and measurable SLOs for the cryptographic layer.

 Common mistakes

-• Storing private keys in plain text on hosts without KMS/HSM and access control.
+• Storing private keys as plaintext secrets on hosts without KMS/HSM protection and access control.

-• Lack of expiry monitoring and emergency key revoke procedures.
+• Missing certificate-expiry monitoring and emergency key-revocation procedures.

 Related chapters